junxit/us-congress-bills-117/metadata.md

 - 2022-04-04 — Committee on Foreign Relations.
 Reported by Senator Menendez without amendment.
 Without written report.
 - 2022-04-04 — Committee on Foreign Relations.
 Reported by Senator Menendez without amendment.
 Without written report.
 - 2022-04-04 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 322.
+- 2022-05-11 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Voice Vote.(consideration: CR S2460; text: 12/8/2021 CR S9048)
+- 2022-05-11 — Resolution agreed to in Senate without amendment and with a preamble by Voice Vote. (consideration: CR S2460; text: 12/8/2021 CR S9048)